 Professional Learning Communities (PLC), the newest MOOC, was released by the Ayers Institute on July 2, 2015.
 The course provides a comprehensive explanation of key steps in creating a PLC, collaboration, setting goals, analyzing data, common assessments, and participating in data conversations.

 Expected availability in 2015:

-The Facilitator’s Guide, available upon request, is helpful to any instructor planning to use a portion of the course or even the entire course within his/her own educator preparation program.
-This comprehensive guide contains the same icons and information provided in the online environment while going a step further and including how to fully integrate the online course and resources into face-to-face classes.
+The Facilitator’s Guides, available upon request, are helpful to any instructor planning to use a portion of a course or even an entire course within his/her own educator preparation program.
+These comprehensive guides contain the same icons and information provided in the online environment while going a step further and include how to fully integrate the online course and resources into face-to-face or blended classes.